Granular: Granular Stochastic Space-time: The Nature of Time: Time

+'Time' can be considered to have two characteristics: a coordinate (\ensuremath{\tau}) from minus to plus infinity (or from the big bang to some end of time), and a sequencer (\ensuremath{\upsilon}), \foreignlanguage{american}{an ordering schema as described by H. Reichenbach\cite{L10}.} determining the direction and 'speed' of time.

-For migrations in time as well as space, we need two kinds of time: coordinate time (as in x,y,z, and t), and sequential time (a measure of something coming before or after something else, and the interval between them).
+\selectlanguage{american} So for migrations in time as well as space, we need two kinds of time: coordinate time (as in x,y,z, and t), and sequential time (a measure of something coming before or after something else, and the interval between them).

-Our approach will be to break time (total time, which we call t-bar) into coordinate time $t_{c}$ and sequential time $\tau$.
-Then we'll model sequential time, and then combine the two times back to total time.
+Our approach will be to decompose time (total time, which we call t-bar) into coordinate time $t_{c}$ and sequential time $\tau$.
+We'll model sequential time, and then combine the two times back into total time.

 We consider coordinate time in the usual way, a linear coordinate that runs from minus to plus infinity.
-But, since there are posited to be no times shorter than a Planck time, instead of a mathematical line, coordinate time is an ordered set of points separated from each other by one Planck time.
+But, since there are posited to be no times shorter than a Planck time, instead of a mathematical line, coordinate time is an ordered set of points one Planck time apart.
+The sequencer implies that all venues are in constant motion. \emph{Omnia mutantur} (all things change) as Ovid puts it.

 For sequencing, we merely need to know what event comes before or after another (i.e. the sequence and whether the sequence goes up or down), and the time interval (a single Planck time).
 A section of a line would do.
 But there doesn't seem to be any use for a zero of the sequence, nor infinity either.
 The zero seems arbitrary.
 (With zero and infinity, the sequence would be more like a coordinate.)
 So this suggests a circle rather than a line-{}-an angle measure would suffice, i.e. a phase.